EXPLAINER-What happened at China's Taishan nuclear reactor?

 According to CNN, Framatome's warning included an accusation that CNSA was raising acceptable radiation limits outside the Taishan plant to avoid having to shut it down.

-The regulator and the Chinese government did not immediately respond to requests for comment.
+The regulator did not immediately respond to requests for comment.
+Foreign ministry spokesman Zhao Lijian told reporters in a regular briefing the plant was fully compliant with all requirements and operating normally.

 WHAT ARE THE RISKS?